The Complete Guide to Knowledge Management Systems in 2026

 3. Cost Optimization

-• Reduced support overhead
+• Reduced support overhead as self-service absorbs routine inquiries

-• Lower cost per ticket
+• Lower cost per ticket as agents resolve issues faster with better information access

-Essential Features of an Effective Knowledge Management System
+Essential Features of a Knowledge Management System

 1. Powerful Search Functionality